-Stratford Park is a small, late-1980s enclave framed by Patterson Pass Road to the north, busy S Vasco Road to the east, and Daphne Drive to the south.
-One interior loop - Alison Circle with its short spur Heidi Way - holds fewer than fifty two-story contemporaries of 2,400–3,000 sq ft on 8,000-sq-ft lots.
-Brick accents, three-car garages, and deep lawns give the tract a polished, suburban feel.
-The neighborhood’s front yard is William Payne Sports Park just across Patterson Pass, offering soccer fields, a baseball diamond, and access to the Arroyo Mocho trail.
-A BMX track and the Livermore golf course sit a mile west, while daily errands require a five-minute drive to grocery centers on East Avenue or the Las Positas/I-580 corridor.
-Vasco Road makes for a quick commute north, but traffic and truck noise are constant for homes along the eastern edge.
-Streets stay quiet, kids ride bikes around the loop, and most houses show fresh paint and manicured shrubs.
-The trade-off is zero retail walkability, limited street lighting, and noticeable road rumble that never quite fades into the background.
+Stratford Park is a compact late-1980s enclave framed by Patterson Pass Road to the north, busy South Vasco Road to the east, and Daphne Drive to the south.
+A single interior loop, Alison Circle with its short Heidi Way spur, holds fewer than fifty homes: two-story contemporaries of 2,400 to 3,000 square feet on 8,000-square-foot lots, with brick accents, three-car garages, and deep front lawns that give the tract a polished, buttoned-up feel.
+Its front yard is effectively William Payne Sports Park, right across Patterson Pass, with soccer fields, a baseball diamond, a BMX track, and Arroyo Mocho trail access.
+The Las Positas golf course is about a mile west, while daily errands mean a five-minute drive to the East Avenue grocery centers or the Las Positas and I-580 corridor.
+Vasco makes for a fast commute north.
+The tradeoffs are specific and worth knowing.
+There is zero retail walkability, the street lighting is limited, and the homes along the eastern edge live with constant road rumble and truck noise off Vasco that never fully fades.
+For larger, well-kept homes backing onto a real sports complex, though, Stratford Park is one of the better-presented small tracts on this side of town.

 | School Name | Type | Grades | Houseberry School Score |